 The problem seems to be, that everything you want takes a lot of work.
 I mean, a lot of work.
 Extra work, on top of your already busy life, schedule, what have you.

-The secret, I have learned, to make it work, is to create a context, like a big envelope, to contain all the stuff, old and new, or most of what you want to do will fall by the wayside.
+The secret, I have learned, to make it work, is to create a context.
+A context like a big envelope, to contain all the stuff, old and new, or most of what you want to do will fall by the wayside.

-So if I want my life to go back to not busy, the way I like it, I need to create a context inside which the new stuff isn’t a nerver-wrecking extra thing to do, instead it becomes part and parcel with whatever I am already doing.
+So if I want my life to go back to not busy, the way I like it, I need to create a context.
+A context inside which the new stuff isn’t a nerve-wrecking extra thing to do.
+Instead it becomes part and parcel with whatever I am already doing.

-A context, created, puts you square on the creative plane.
+A context, created and honored, puts you square on the creative plane.

-The vertical plane is very different.
+The vertical plane is different.
 You can call it heaven if you want.
-You do things, but there is no hurry, things fall into place, you are never stressed, you are never busy, you just do what you do and produce the results you produce.
+You do things, but there is no hurry.
+Things fall into place.
+You are never stressed, you are never busy, you just do what you do and produce the results you produce.

 So the fact that a well crafted context transports you there is a blessing, wouldn’t you say so?